A Romantic and Cosmopolitan Barcelona Honeymoon

 Venture Outside of Barcelona

 For a break from the city, couples can take various romantic day trips.
-Adler recommends visiting wineries in the Penedès or Priorat regions, or going on a hike along the coves of the Costa Brava.
+Visit wineries in the Penedès or Priorat regions, or go on a hike along the coves of the Costa Brava.
 Roca suggests spending time in charming seaside villages like Sitges and Cadaqués, or devoting time to exploring the Empordà region, home to medieval villages and bucolic landscapes.
 While there, stop by Figueres, the birthplace of the famed artist Salvador Dali and home to the Dali Museum.

 What to Pack for a Barcelona Honeymoon

-Roca recommends dressing in layers and toting a bathing suit for a dip in the sea.
-Since Barcelona is ideally experienced on foot, don't forget to bring your most comfortable walking shoes.
+Roca recommends dressing in layers and bringing a bathing suit in your honeymoon luggage for a dip in the sea.
+Since Barcelona is ideally experienced on foot, don't forget to include comfortable walking shoes on your packing checklist.

 Up Next